Optimizilla Review: Free Image Compressor Worth Using?

 #Optimizilla Compression Quality Results

-We tested Optimizilla’s output across different file types and slider settings.
-For JPEG photos packed with color detail (landscapes, product shots), the default compression preserved enough quality for web publishing.
-We couldn’t spot differences on a 24-inch 1080p display.
+Optimizilla’s output holds up across different file types and slider settings.
+For JPEG photos packed with color detail (landscapes, product shots), the default compression preserves enough quality for web publishing, with differences hard to spot on a standard 1080p display.

-PNG screenshots with text and flat colors held up even better.
-A 1.8 MB desktop screenshot compressed to 648 KB with zero visible degradation around text edges.
+PNG screenshots with text and flat colors hold up even better, often shrinking to a fraction of the original with no visible degradation around text edges.
 That’s the sweet spot for this tool: if you’re taking screenshots and posting them to a blog or knowledge base, Optimizilla handles the workload cleanly.

 According to Wikipedia, the JPEG specification was finalized as a standard in 1992 and still dominates digital photography 30+ years later.
 The JPEG format itself hasn’t changed much; what keeps improving is the compression tools wrapped around it.
 Optimizilla’s quality slider takes advantage of JPEG’s quality parameter directly, so you can trade kilobytes for visible quality on each image instead of applying one global preset to the whole batch.